-- i.
-For clients who have been diagnosed with LTBI in their primary jurisdiction, but need to continue treatment with a local health department in Kentucky, follow-up may be required: - 1.
+- For patients who have been diagnosed with LTBI in their primary jurisdiction, but need to continue treatment with a local health department in Kentucky, follow-up may be required: - 1.
 Last date of treatment - 2.
 Outcome information (i.e. complete treatment, lost, etc.)